osohq/oso/docs/understand/language/polar-classes.rst

 .. _polar-classes:

-..
-TODO: This guide is out of date and not included anywhere.
+.. todo:: This guide is out of date and not included anywhere.

 ===========================
 Classes & specialized rules